Winter Maintenance for Porous & Pervious Pavements

 Porous Pavements Are Difficult to Maintain in Winter Weather Conditions.

-NOT TRUE!
-The GEOPAVE Aggregate Porous Paver system is easy to maintain, and requires no special equipment.
+The GEOPAVE Gravel Pavers are easy to maintain, and requires no special equipment.
 GEOPAVE parking lots or low volume roadways can be maintained in much the same way as a regular concrete or asphalt surface.

 An unbound aggregate system has many maintenance benefits over other porous pavement systems.
 Look at the table below and you’ll see how the GEOPAVE system beats pervious concrete and porous asphalt every time.